philipp-baumann/simplerspec/README.md

 The functions are built to work in a pipeline and cover commonly used procedures for spectral model development.
 Many R packages are available to do tasks in spectral modeling such as pre-processing of spectral data.
 The motivation to create this package was:

-1. Avoid repetition of code in model development (common source of errors)
+1. Avoid repetition of code in model development (common source of errors).
-2. Provide a reproducible data analysis workflow for FT-IR spectroscopy
+2. Provide a reproducible data analysis workflow for FT-IR spectroscopy.
-3. R packages are an ideal way to organize and share R code
+3. R packages are an ideal way to organize and share R code.
-4. Make soil FT-IR spectroscopy modeling accessible to people that have basic R knowledge
+4. Make soil FT-IR spectroscopy modeling accessible to people that have basic R knowledge.
-5. Provide an integrated data-model framework that keeps data with various structures for spectral modeling related in R objects
+5. Provide an integrated data-model framework that features tidy data structures designed for borth user-friendly printing and efficient spectral data processing.

 This package builds mainly upon functions from the following R packages: